pyscf/pyscf.github.io/source/install.rst

 .. _installing_extproj:

-Extended modules
+Extension modules
 ================
-Since PySCF-2.0, some modules were moved from the main code trunk to extended projects hosted in https://github.com/pyscf.
+Since PySCF-2.0, some modules were moved from the main code trunk to extension projects hosted in https://github.com/pyscf.

 ------------------- ---------------------------------------------------------